 Resident artists are chosen through a jury process which evaluates artistic merit, and proven studio/material competency as represented by the artist’s portfolio, resume and letter of intent.
 Incomplete applications will not be considered.
-Decisions will be made by the end of August.
 Selected artists are contacted individually to confirm dates and additional details.

 Please send your application by email to:

 Throwing wheels, slab roller, plaster wheel, pugmill, spray booth for glazing, gas kiln 150 L, electric kilns 20 L, 60 L, 250 L etc.

 – white stoneware clay – 9.80 € (10 kg bag)

 – semiporcelain – 14.50 € (10 kg bag)

 – electrical kiln 250 L – 220 €